-We must know that things are not moving according to our prejudices, according to our religion, according to our custom, our cult and the cultural background into which we were born.
+We must know that things are not moving according to our prejudices, according to our religion, our custom, our cult and the cultural background into which we were born.
 All these have no connection with the truths of life.
 Usually, we do not want to know the truth as it is.
-We are men and women, we are from India and America, we are religious or not religious, we are socialists or Marxists, we are philosophers, we are businessmen, and we are merchants.
+We are men or women, we are from India or America, we are religious or not religious, socialists or Marxists, philosophers, businessmen, or merchants.

 These things have no meaning if we look at things from the point of view of the whole world.
 We should transfer our mind to the total world, as if the world alone is thinking.
 We should not think like a person belonging to any place, but should think like the whole world thinking.
 The world has no men and women; it may not even know that we are existing as persons.
-The world has no difference of any kind within itself; the world is a big organism like our body.
-It has no caste, it has no religion, it has no philosophy, it is just what it is.
+The world has no difference of any kind within itself; the world is a big organism, like our body.
+It has no caste, no religion, no philosophy; it is just what it is.
 Can you live a life like that?
 Just be what it is.

 There is free life in America and Europe; everybody is free and a broadly unconditioned life is allowed there, barring what is illegal.
 In India, there are great restrictions.
-For eating there is one restriction, for washing one restriction, for moving one restriction, for standing and sitting and looking, and reading.
+For eating there is one restriction, for washing one restriction, for moving one restriction, as for standing, sitting, looking, and reading.
 There is an ordinance for everything.
 The West has a free culture.
 Because of an instinct in every person to be free and not to be shackled by anybody else, everyone wants to follow the trend of Western culture.
-Even an orthodox Brahmin does not like his religion, he removes his hair and makes a crop, and puts on a tie.
+Even an orthodox Brahmin does not like his religion; he removes his hair and puts on a tie.
 People think that it is high culture.
 What is it that attracts a person like that?
 Freedom, indeterminism, a kind of non-restriction of behaviour.
 Who does not like freedom?
 These days the world is following Western culture everywhere.
-Whatever country it is, all have the same Western dress, same tie, same way of thinking.
+Whatever country it is, all have the same Western dress, the same tie, the same way of thinking.
 Why?
-There is something deep in us, which is not in accordance with our adopted religions.
+There is something deep in us which is not in accordance with our adopted religions.

-We were discussing earlier the nature of Moksha.
+We were discussing earlier the nature of moksha.
 What is liberation?
 Where do we go when we reach the state of perfect freedom and immortality?
 All sorts of answers are given.
-Some say you can only be near God, some say you can be in the vicinity of God, you can be only in the kingdom of God.
-Some say you can just sit near God; some say you can be God Himself.
+Some say we can only be near God; others say we can be in the vicinity of God, or only in the kingdom of God, or just sit near God, or be God Himself.
 All these ideas arise because of our way of thinking.
 “As you think, so will you become.”
 The kind of freedom we expect will be the freedom we conjure up in our minds.
-As the kind of freedom we are expecting is conditioned by our empirical way of thinking, we cannot answer the question 'what is liberation'.
-If we have a logic, which is pragmatic, empirical, and practical, we cannot go beyond it.
+As the kind of freedom we are expecting is conditioned by our empirical way of thinking, we cannot answer the question of what liberation is.
+If we have a logic which is pragmatic, empirical, and practical, we cannot go beyond it.
 Now, is God thinking in the same way?
 Has he a logic that is inferential or deductive?
 Does God argue?
-Does he require an argument to establish his existence?
+Does He require an argument to establish His existence?

 Now I am coming to the point of the householder.
 All this that I have said is an introduction to this interesting subject.
 A householder is not to be considered as a man of attachment; he has to lead a purely integral life.
 He is a highly disciplined person.
 A married man is not necessarily a man of attachment.
 Attachment is prohibited everywhere.
 A person should marry for reasons of a different nature altogether.
-He cannot be attached to his wife, though he has a duty to her, he cannot be attached to his property, he cannot be attached even to his son and daughter.
-But he has an impersonal duty to perform.
-That there is such a thing as 'duty' without 'attachment' is normally hard to conceive.
-The word ‘householder’ has a meaning only in India; there is no householder and all that in other countries.
-There are four gradational achievements or attainments conceived in ancient times, in India, for the development of the person.
+He cannot be attached to his wife, though he has a duty to her; he cannot be attached to his property, or even to his son and daughter, but he has an impersonal duty to perform.
+That there is such a thing as duty without attachment is normally hard to conceive.
+The word ‘householder’ has a special meaning in India.
+There are four gradational achievements or attainments conceived in ancient India for the development of the person.
 In the beginning it is conservation of energy, which is called Brahmacharya.
 The study of holy scriptures, service to Guru and maintaining self-control are the duties at this stage.
-Ancient Brahmacharins were great and powerful persons, if they uttered a word, it would immediately materialise.
-Brahmacharins are feared, one cannot irritate or play jokes with them.
+Ancient Brahmacharins were great and powerful persons; if they uttered a word, it would immediately materialise.
+Brahmacharins are feared; one cannot irritate them or play jokes with them.
 They are a magazine of energy.

 Then comes Sannyasa.
 A Sannyasin does not just mean a person who is wearing ochre cloth, which is again a social restriction, a social distinction.
-A person whose mind is centred in the Universal Absolute, that person is more than a super-individual, he is a Cosmic Individual, known as 'Jivanmukta'.
+A person whose mind is centred in the Universal Absolute is more than a super-individual; he is a Cosmic Individual, known as a Jivanmukta.
 Sannyasins are respected as God Himself, not because they have a shaven head and have put on the cloth, but because their minds are centred in Absolute Being.

 All this is the reason why the Brahma Sutra is saying that the householder’s life is integral.
 I was thinking I must touch this point; it is certainly better to be impartial and free from prejudice.
 Don’t be afraid of the restrictions set by religions and cultural distinctions and ethnic patterns.
 Science cannot be belittled merely because it makes bombs.
 Science is not a way of producing destructive weapons.
 It is rather a system of thinking and an operation in terms of the law of the universe.

 Truly understood, the ideal householder’s life is almost a miracle.
 He conserves energy like the Brahmachari in a more widened way.
 The self-restraint of the Brahmachari is personal and individual.
-The householder’s self-restraint is more difficult because he has to maintain self-restraint personally on the one hand and also be restrained in family relations and the wider human society by restrained behaviour of non-attachment coupled simultaneously with duty towards everyone in every field of duty.
-He feeds the Brahmacharis and Sanyasins, very important to note, and feeds guests with love even sacrificing his own meal when necessary.
-He takes care of animals around, would not hurt even ants in the house by leading them out peacefully.
+The householder’s self-restraint is more difficult because he has to maintain self-restraint personally on the one hand and also be restrained in family relations and the wider human society by restrained behaviour of non-attachment, coupled simultaneously with duty towards everyone in every field of duty.
+He feeds the Brahmacharis and Sanyasins, very important to note, and feeds guests with love, even sacrificing his own meal when necessary.
+He takes care of nearby animals and would not hurt even ants in the house and lead them out peacefully.
 He worships God like the Sannyasin, reads the holy lore like the Brahmachari, and is detached from emotional contacts like the Vanaprastha.
 His life is a continuous sacrifice.
 Rightly, the Brahma Sutra mentions him specially as the one whose life is perfectly integrated.

-The scheme detailed above is a scientific system which frees a person from psychopathic reactions and turbulence of emotion that may result from overdoing things, erroneously asking for double promotion in one’s spiritual search, ending in anger, disgust, vengeance, vindictiveness, and hatred towards everything.
-The mentioned scheme avoids these pitfalls and healthily enables one to rise to the level of a veritable God walking on earth.
+The scheme detailed above is a scientific system which frees a person from psychopathic reactions and turbulence of emotion that may result from overdoing things and erroneously asking for double promotion in one’s spiritual search, which ends in anger, disgust, vengeance, vindictiveness, and hatred towards everything.
+The mentioned scheme avoids these pitfalls and healthily enables one to rise to the level of a veritable God walking on Earth.